SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 For example, suppose you define a site column named Customer.
 Users can add that column to their lists and reference it in their content types.
 This ensures that the column has the same attributes—at least to start with—wherever it appears.

-You can refer to the schema and attributes in the [Field Element](https://msdn.microsoft.com/en-us/library/aa979575(v=office.15).aspx) documentation to define a new field in your solution.
+You can refer to the schema and attributes in the [Field Element (Field)](https://msdn.microsoft.com/en-us/library/aa979575(v=office.15).aspx) documentation to define a new field in your solution.

 Following is an example of a new DateTime field: